endymion1818/deliciousreverie/src/pages/post/2020-review-2021-aims.md

 ### Stand up for whats right

-During a few exercised I wasn't able to explain clearly why my preferred approach should be adopted, over another approach that was favoured by someone who wasn't as experienced as I. I found that I struggled to make a case why it was better.
+During a few exercised I wasn't able to explain clearly why my preferred approach should be adopted, over another approach that was favoured by someone who wasn't as experienced as I.

+I found that I struggled to make a case why it was better.
 If I'd been more insistent I think I would have been able to politely convince the other person why my approach was the best.

 I still need to introspect about this a little, hopefully I can find out why I do that!

 ### Not giving up

-I recently paired with David H on a project where we were both unfamiliar with the codebase.
+I recently paired with David on a project where we were both unfamiliar with the codebase.
 What impressed me is that David didn't give up, he kept pursuing different avenues to figure out what the code did and how it worked.

 This persistence ultimately led to us refactoring the code to achieve our objective instead of reaching out to colleagues who would have been able to help.